silentmovie/BohanZhou-Webpage/_posts/2020-07-20-Fluid Mixing.md

 <img class="img-fluid" src="{{'assets/images/posts/zmodel.mov' | relative_url}}" alt="Zmodel">
 </div>

-This project is a follow-up to the paper \[[1]\].
-In that paper, authors derived an asymptotic model for the motion of multiphase incompressible Euler flows in 2D, subjected to Rayleigh-Taylor(RT) instability, allowing turn-over.
+This project continues the line of research initiated in [[1]], where the authors derived an asymptotic model for the motion of **multiphase incompressible Euler flows** in two dimensions, subject to **Rayleigh–Taylor (RT) instability** and capable of describing **turn-over phenomena**.

-Matlab codes in \[[2]\] simulates the mixing phenomenon caused by RT even for immiscible fluids without diffusion.
-To see how to measure mixedness without diffusion, see \[[3]\].
+The Matlab simulations in [[2]] visualize the **mixing process** driven by RT instability — even in immiscible fluids where no diffusion is present.
+For a detailed discussion on how to quantify the degree of mixing without diffusion, see [[3]].

-In the movie, the top box simulates the "rocket rig" experiment (mixing of NaI solution and pentane using rocket motors), in an ensemble averaging procedure; the second box shows the occupied density in the zoom-in window averaged in all experiments; the third box shows the evolution of the mixedness in terms of $\dot{H}^{-1}$ norm; the fourth box shows the effect of artificial viscosity.
+In the movie, the top panel simulates the "rocket rig" experiment (mixing of an NaI solution and pentane accelerated by rocket motors).
+It performs ensemble averaging over multiple runs.
+The second panel shows the occupied density within the zoom-in window, averaged across all realizations.
+The third panel tracks the evolution of mixedness in terms of $\dot{H}^{-1}$ norm.
+The fourth panel illustrates the influence of artificial viscosity on the dynamics.

-Please refer to \[[4]\] for the recent development.
+Please refer to \[[4]\] for the recent refinement and development.

 ----
 ##### References: